Superposition theorem for flexible grids: EST for Line reconnections

 \subsubsection{Linear system of equations to solve}

-We will use the extended ST we just demonstrated in (\ref{eqn:sup_topo_theorem_all_reco}) to actually determine the linear system of equations to solve.
-It will be based on phases at line extremities of interest.
-The quantity we indeed know in the reference state and unitary reconnection states are virtual induced flows such as $vt_l^{\Tau _O} = \sigma_l \Delta \theta_l^{\Tau_O}$.
+As mentioned before, we need to derive the coefficients from the reference state in which $pf^{ref}_l$ are undefined for initially disconnected lines $l \in R$.
+We will use the EST we just demonstrated in (\ref{eqn:sup_topo_theorem_all_reco}) to identify more specifically the linear system of equations to solve in this case.
+It will be based on voltage angle difference at line extremities of interest.
+The quantity we indeed know in the reference state and unitary reconnection states are virtual induced flows such as $vf_l^{\Tau _O} = \sigma_l \Delta \theta_l^{\Tau_O}$.
 Our objective is to derive equations based on these terms.

-Let's hence consider once again the equivalent model of working with the fully connected topology all along.
-Lines switched off remains virtually connected which induces a flow $vt_l$, while cancelling flows are virtually injected on them to result in a null flow as in Figure \ref{fig:cancelling_flow}:
+Let's hence consider once again the canceling flow equivalent model of working with the fully connected topology all along in which from (\ref{eqn:canceling_flow_equation}) we have: